How do I enrol as a new student?

 Using your new Deakin username and password, log into DeakinSync, your new personal hub with easy access to everything you need to succeed.

 View and formally accept your offer and declaration.
 Ensure that all of your personal information is completed and correct.
 If you do not agree with the statement and choose 'not to accept', you will be unable to proceed with your enrolment.

 All students are required to complete the required government statistics.

 4. Enrol into units

 Whether you are undergraduate or postgraduate you will now need to select your units and appropriate study location.
-You may find it helpful to refer to your course map and refer to course rules to ensure that you are selecting units appropriately, see course structures.
+You may find it helpful to refer to your course map and refer to course rules to ensure that you are selecting units appropriately, see course maps link.

 As some courses have units that are compulsory or core in your course, these core units have been pre-enrolled onto your student record to assist you with enrolling for the first time.
 These units will appear automatically on your record and must simply be 'confirmed' by you during the enrolment process for them to become actively enrolled.

 If your course does not have any pre-enrolled units or any other units that are not pre-enrolled in your course must be selected and manually enrolled in by you.

 To select other units and add manually:

 a) Search for units by adding the unit code in the search box in the lower right hand side of the unit selection table.